min2ha/ukwa-site/content/target/36053/index.en.md

   "subject": "EU Referendum"
 }

-# Embassy of the Republic of Bulgaria, London

 The Bulgarian Embassy presents the country to the British public by providing information on Bulgaria in general, dwelling briefly on aspects of Bulgarian life, supplying up-to-date information on topics of interest of Bulgarian activities in the United Kingdom and the activities of this Embassy in particular, and spelling out details on visa requirements.